GoldenDog190/README.md/README.md

 **Git**
 > Definition: a DVCS that stores file system made up of snapshots.
 - Each time you save a changed version of project called commit, git saves a snapshot of file.
+- Relies on local operations
+- track changes done to files

+> 3 Main States of Git
+1. Commited
+2. Modified
+3. Staged

+ **Graphical Clients**
+- Git includes (GUI) Graphical User Interface tools
+- 3rd.
+Party clients include: source tree, git extention, smart git, etc...

+**Setting up Git Repository**
+- Cloning: to create copy of existing git repository from a server
+- Importing

+**Work Flow**
+- Local git repository has 3 components
+1. Working Directory
+2. Index
+3. Head

+*Snapshot*
+- is created by git after you save a file, and is what the file looks like at one time.

+**Remote Repositories**
+> Definition: versions of a project residing online or network
+- Cloned Repositories
+- Seeing you remotes by running git remote command

+The reason why

+**Reading 04 HTML**

+#HTML
+**HTML**
+> is a text document that describes the structure of pages, uses elements to describe the structure of pages,uses tags, and attributes tell more about elements.
+- Contains a body, head, and title